 A few tips for keeping your dog safe if Rover joins you on the trick-or-treating adventures:

-- Try a front-hook (no-pull) harness if he needs help walking on a loose leash.
-If he is still learning to walk nicely on a leash, practice now.
+- Try a front-hook (no-pull) harness if they need help walking on a loose leash.
+If they are still learning to walk nicely on a leash, practice now.
 Halloween isn’t the best night to start!

-- Bring baggies to clean up after him, just in case!
+- Bring poop bags to clean up after bathroom breaks

 - Do not allow anyone to give him candy, and be aware that there will be candy dropped on the ground.